 LASIK is a two-step procedure.
-Some surgeons prefer to conduct the first step using a manual bladed instrument while others employ the use of a femtosecond laser.
+Some surgeons prefer to conduct the first step using a manual bladed instrument, others prefer a femtosecond laser.
 Whichever the tool, the purpose of this step is to move aside the top layers of the cornea, to allow the second step to take place.
-While on the operating bed, you will be asked to fixate on a target light to keep the eye steady, and a device will be used to keep your eyelids open – this may be slightly uncomfortable at first but patients tend to quickly get used to the sensation.
+While on the operating bed, you will fixate on a target light to keep the eye steady.
+A device will keep your eyelids open.
+This may be uncomfortable at first but patients tend to get used to the sensation.

-The first step of the procedures forms a hinged flap of corneal tissue, which is moved aside to allow an excimer laser to be applied to the underlying corneal layers in a process called photoablation.
+The first step of the procedures forms a hinged flap of corneal tissue.
+This is moved aside to allow an excimer laser to be applied to the underlying corneal layers in a process called photoablation.
 Guided by computer, the laser removes selected, pre-calculated areas of tissue to reshape the cornea.
-The result of this is to change the way light bends through the cornea so that light rays are focused to a clear point on the retina.
+This is to change the way light bends through the cornea so that light rays focus to a clear point on the retina.
 The corneal flap is then repositioned and allowed to self-seal.

 After surgery, your clinical team will provide you with care instructions, medicated eye drops, and a protective eye shield.
 Vision is generally noticeably better within the next 24 hours and will further stabilise over the coming weeks.